-- Eph. i.
-5. Having predestinated us unto the adoption of children by Jesus Christ to himself.
-Gal. iii.
-9. So then they which be of faith are blessed with faithful Abraham.
-Heb. xiii.
-9. Jesus Christ the same to-day, yesterday, and for ever.
-Rom. ix.
-4. Who are Israelites; to whom pertaineth the adoption.
-Jer. iii.
-4. Wilt thou not from this time cry unto me, My Father, thou art the guide of my youth.
+Eph. i.
+5. Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will.
+Is. lxiv.
+8. But now, O Lord, thou art our Father.
 Gal. iv.
-1, 3.
-The heir, as long as he is a child, differeth nothing from a servant though he be lord of all-Even so we, when we were children were in bondage under the elements of the world.
+1-3.
+Now I say, That the heir, as long as he is a child, differeth nothing from a servant, though he be lord of all; but he is under tutors and governors until the time appointed of the father.
+Even so we, when we were children, were in bondage under the elements of the world.
+Heb. vii.
+19. For the law made nothing perfect, but the bringing in of a better hope did; by the which we draw nigh unto God.
+Rom. xii.
+1. I beseech you, therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
+Psalm lxxii, 17.
+Men shall be blessed in him: all nations shall call him blessed.
 2 Cor. iii.
-10. For even that which was made glorious, had no glory in this respect, by reason of the glory that excelleth.
-18. But we all with open face, beholding as in a glass the glory of the Lord, are changed into the same image, from glory to glory, even as by the Spirit of the Lord.
-Rom. ix.
-26. And it shall come to pass that where it was said unto them, ye are not my people; there they shall be called the children of the living God.
-Psalm lxxii.
-17. Men shall be blessed in him; all nations shall call him blessed. - 3.
-Justification and Adoption, although inseparably connected, are nevertheless distinct from one another.
-They are both acts of God's free grace-They are both performed at once, and never repeated-They both spring from the mere good pleasure of God, and they both give a right to all the privileges of the sons of God.
+18. But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord.

+3. Justification and Adoption, although inseparably connected, are nevertheless distinct from one another.
+They are both acts of God's free grace-they are both performed at once, and never repeated-they both spring from the mere good pleasure of God,-and they both give a right to all the privileges of the sons of God.
 Believers only are the subjects of both, and the instrumental cause in both is faith.
-In the economy of salvation, while they both are the act of the Father,

-Son, and Holy Ghost, yet are they more immediately the act of God the Father.
+In the economy of salvation, while they both are the act of the Father, Son, and Holy Ghost, yet are they more immediately the act of God the Father.

-Titus iii.
-7. That being justified by his grace we should be made heirs according to the hope of eternal life.
-1 John iii.
-1. Behold what manner of love the Father hath bestowed upon us, that we should be called the sons of God.
+Rev. ii.
+17. To him that overcometh will I give to eat of the hidden manna, and will give him a white stone, and in the stone a new name written, which no man knoweth, saving he that receiveth it.
+Tit. iii.
+7. That being justified by his grace, we should be made heirs according to the hope of eternal life.
+Eph. i.
+5. Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will.
 Jer. iii.
-19. I said, how shall I put thee among the children?
-And I said, thou shalt call me, My Father, and shalt not turn away from me.
+19. And I said, Thou shalt call me, My father; and shalt not turn away from me.
 Gal. iii.
-26. Ye are all the children of God by faith in Christ Jesus.
-Rom. xi.
-29. The gifts and calling of God are without repentance.
+26. For ye are all the children of God by faith in Christ Jesus.
+Zech. xiii.
+9. I will say, It is my people; and they shall say, The Lord is my God.